St. Paul's College, Hong Kong: The shepherd's staff

-The Key
+The key

 The key is symbolic of the words of Jesus to Peter, "I will give you the keys of the kingdom of Heaven" (Matthew 16:19).
 William Barclay, a well-known Christian author, wrote: "The promise that Peter would have the keys to the Kingdom was the promise that Peter would be the means of opening the door to God for thousands upon thousands of people in the days to come.
 The plain fact is that it is not only Peter who has the keys of the Kingdom, every Christian has, for it is open to every one of us to open the door of the Kingdom to someone, and to enter into the great promise of Jesus Christ."

-The Open Book
+The open book

 The open book symbolises the Bible – open for all to read.
 The Bishop of Guidford wrote: "The whole Bible is a gift of God to the world.
 He guided its many writers and he watched over its editing and completion during many generations.
 For many years he has strengthened and guided his people through the pages of the Bible ...
 He continues to speak to us and our contemporaries as we read and study its pages."
 The open book also suggests knowledge.

-The Crown
+The crown

 Above all of the other symbols is a crown, possibly reminiscent of the tradition that the three wise men, or Magi, who came from the east to worship the infant Jesus, were also kings.
 Tradition has generally supposed that they came from Persia or Arabia, but they may have come from as far away as China.